oemof/oemof-thermal/docs/concentrating_solar_power.rst

 Please see the API for all Parameters, which have to be provided, also the ones which are not part of the described formulas.
 The needed dataframe must hold columns for a date, the ambient temperature and the irradiance.
-Depending on method, this must be the horizontal direct irradiance or the direct normal irradiance.
+Depending on the method, this must be the horizontal direct irradiance or the direct normal irradiance.
 There are parameters to define, which are the column names.